dvhdr/launchpad-pro/README.md

 You'll definiteley need *some* C programming experience, but we've deliberately kept much of the firmwarey nastiness tucked away, to make the process a little friendlier.

+This project is still at an early stage, and no "interesting" example apps have yet been developed.
+You might want to hang on until there's something more detailed before you get stuck in.
+Or not!

 # Philosophy
 We could have released the full source for the factory shipping firmware, but we decided not to for a variety of reasons.
 Instead, we created a simplified framework for developing "apps" on Launchpad, which comprises a build environment, application entry points / API, and a library of low level source code.
 Our reasoning is as follows: